Wake Forest University School of Divinity: Center for Religion and Public Affairs

 In March 2013, the Center for Religion and Public Affairs' director, Melissa Rogers, was named as the Director of the Office of Faith-Based and Neighborhood Partnerships for the White House.
-With Rogers's new appointment the Center is no longer operating.
+With Rogers's new appointment the center is no longer operating.
 Since 2004, the Center promoted the research, study and dialogue regarding the intersection of religion and public affairs, and provided resources for policymakers, divinity school students and religious leaders on these issues.

-The "Joint Statement on Religious Expression in American Public Life," produced by the Center, is still available online through the School of Divinity website.

 Student Body

-The School of Divinity's first class was roughly 20 students; currently the total enrollment is 121 students.
-The intimacy of the program allows students to interact with the world-class faculty in small class settings and one on one.
+The School of Divinity's first class was roughly 20 students—-diverse in age, gender and sexual orientation only; currently the total enrollment is 121 students.
 59% of the student body is female, 62% are under 30 years old (students range in age from 21 to 63), and 46% identify as ethnic racial minority.
 Students come from 73 different colleges and universities, 25 states, and 6 countries (U.S., Belize, Egypt, Germany, Peru, and Tanzania).
 Over 25 religious affiliations are represented in the community.